Why Product Operating Model Transformation?

 • Adopt outcome-focused product management: Expanding the software development lifecycle (SDLC) to apply a customer-centric product development lifecycle (PDLC) and adopting an outcome-focused product portfolio management practice helped PayPal accelerate product delivery and respond quickly to market changes.

-PayPal’s product operating model transformation highlights the importance of aligning people, streamlining ways of working, and integrating tools to achieve product agility and scalability.
+PayPal’s product operating model transformation highlights the importance of aligning people, streamlining ways of working, and integrating tools with data to achieve product operating agility and scalability.
 By addressing these three pillars, digital transformation leaders can eliminate inefficiencies, foster collaboration, and drive faster, more impactful product launches, positioning their organizations for long-term success.

 Ready to accelerate your transformation journey?
-Dragonboat can help.
-Book a demo today!